mildred/celutz/INSTALL.md

 Alternatively, you can use gunicorn exactly like in production.

 You also need to launch a celery worker (see below).
+Redis is needed to server as a message broker between Django and Celery workers.
+By default on Debian, the Redis server is available on localhost without authentication, which means that no specific configuration is required.

 Production
 ----------